nahlaerrakik/SpiegelCrawler/README.md

    ![](static/img/2.PNG)

-5) Using the right navigation bar, go to articles tables using Servers -> crawler_db -> Databases -> crawler -> Schemas -> public -> Tables -> articles
+5) Using the right navigation bar, go to articles tables using Servers -> crawler_db -> Databases -> crawler -> Schemas -> public -> Tables -> articles,
    right-click on articles and select View/Edit Data -> All Rows

    ![](static/img/3.PNG)